 - Laguna Llaca: possibly the most underrated hike in Huaraz.

-- Huayhuash 8-Day Circuit: a world-class multi-day hike.
+- Huayhuash Trek: a world-class multi-day hike.
 Need I say more?

 - Laguna Shallap: this trek leads you to an otherworldly green lake!

-- Laguna Quesquecocha: probably the least known day hike that we did, which explores an epic valley.
+- Laguna Queshquecocha: probably the least known day hike that we did, which explores an epic valley.

 - Santa Cruz Trek: another well-known multi-day trek that you must add to your to-do list.